LimePay/docs/Getting-Started.md

 ### 10. Invoice/Receipt configuration

-This section describes how one can activate and configure invoice/receipt feature so his customers can receive emails.
+This section describes how one can activate and configure invoice/receipt feature so one's customers can receive emails.

 * ##### Activation steps

-1. You have to provide onboarding team a valid email [(receiptEmail)](https://github.com/LimePay/docs/blob/master/API-Documentation.md#vendor) from which LimePay will send invoices/receipts to your shoppers.
+1. You have to provide the on-boarding team a valid email [(receiptEmail)](https://github.com/LimePay/docs/blob/master/API-Documentation.md#vendor) from which LimePay will send invoices/receipts to your shoppers.
-For automatically send invoice/receipt on successful payment you have two options:
+In order for you to automatically send invoices or receipts on successful payment through LimePay you must request the features from the on-boarding team

-	1) Tell onboarding team to activate automatic invoice feature
+	1) Tell on-boarding team to activate automatic invoice feature
-	2) Tell onboarding team to activate automatic receipt feature
+	2) Tell on-boarding team to activate automatic receipt feature

-**Important!**  You can manually send an invoice via [rest API call](#TODOLINK), but a receipt can be send only if the **automatic receipt** feature is enabled.
+**Important!**  You can manually send an invoice via [rest API call](#TODOLINK), but the receipts however can be send only if the **automatic receipt** feature is enabled.

 * ##### Configuration steps

-**Important** If you do not provide onboard team some configuration the default one will be used.
+**Important** If you do not provide the on-boarding team with the configuration that you want, the default one will be used.

-You can provide onboarding team four templates:
+There are templates for four different components:
 1. Invoice email subject. ( **Default** - Invoice )
 2. Receipt email subject. ( **Default** - Receipt )
 3. Invoice body header text. ( **Default** - Thank you for your purchase.
 Below is your invoice! )